Society of Friends -- Hicksite separation

 Overview This collection contains the correspondence and legal papers of Samuel L. Southard, New Jersey lawyer and politician, concerning his defense of the Hicksite position in the trial over the Crosswicks School Fund at the time of the Separation in the Society of Friends.
 The School Fund of Crosswick Preparative Meeting, New Jersey, was claimed by both factions, Hicksite and Orthodox.

 Overview The collection contains papers of Mira Sharpless Townsend, a major Quaker social activist and reformer in Philadelphia.
 Mira Sharpless Townsend (1798-1859) was born in Philadelphia, attended Friends Select School, and in 1828 married Samuel Townsend (1800-1887).
 He was a member of Philadelphia Monthly Meeting by whom she had six children, only two surviving to adulthood: Emily Sharpless Townsend who married Powell Stackhouse and Clara Gordon Townsend, married William Penn Troth.
 During the...

-Scope and Content note This collection includes the single copy of a typed manuscript written by Albert J. Wahl, as his dissertation for the Degree of Doctor of Education at the Teachers College at Temple University.
+Overview This typed manuscript, entitled "The Congregational or Progressive Friends in the Pre-Civil War Reform Movement," was written by Albert J. Wahl as his dissertation for the Degree of Doctor of Education at the Teachers College at Temple University.

 Abstract This collection includes letters from Thomas Wetherald written to his family while he traveled in the ministry.
 Some of his letters concern Elias Hicks and the Hicksite controversy.
 Also included is a sermon of Thomas Wetherald.